1. Home/

 Frequently Asked Questions about Contract Design for Outsourcing Relationships

-What elements are essential for legally compliant outsourcing contracts?
+What elements are indispensable for legally compliant outsourcing agreements?

-Legally compliant outsourcing contracts must contain numerous specific elements to fulfill both regulatory requirements and adequately protect business interests.
+Legally compliant outsourcing agreements must contain numerous specific elements in order to meet both regulatory requirements and adequately protect business interests.
 The particular challenge lies in combining legal precision with practical applicability.
-A professionally designed outsourcing contract considers not only current legal requirements but also anticipates potential risks and developments in the business relationship.
-The following core elements are indispensable and should be elaborated with particular care in every outsourcing contract.
+A professionally drafted outsourcing agreement not only takes into account current statutory requirements, but also anticipates potential risks and developments in the business relationship.
+The following core elements are indispensable and should be elaborated with particular care in every outsourcing agreement.

 📋 Precise Service Description:

-• Detailed, unambiguous definition of the scope of services with clear delineation of responsibilities for both parties.
+• Detailed, unambiguous definition of the scope of services with a clear delineation of the responsibilities of both parties.

-• Specification of handover and acceptance processes with specific criteria and timelines.
+• Establishment of handover and acceptance processes with specific criteria and timelines.

-• Clear regulations on the involvement of subcontractors and their responsibilities.
+• Clear provisions governing the involvement of subcontractors and their responsibilities.

-• Defined processes for service changes and adjustments during the contract term.
+• Defined processes for service changes and adjustments during the term of the agreement.

 ⚖ ️ Compliance and Regulatory Requirements:

-• Specification of control, access, and audit rights of the outsourcing company and supervisory authorities.
+• Establishment of control, access and audit rights of the outsourcing company and the supervisory authorities.

-• Explicit obligations to comply with data protection regulations with concrete technical and organizational measures.
+• Explicit obligations to comply with data protection regulations, including concrete technical and organisational measures.

-• Regulations on information security with minimum standards and certification requirements.
+• Provisions on information security with minimum standards and certification requirements.

-• Obligation to cooperate with official inquiries and supervisory audits.
+• Obligation to cooperate with regulatory enquiries and supervisory audits.

 📊 Service Level Agreements (SLAs):